 Christopher: It can be very easy to convince some people that magic is real.
 I’m not sure of the connection to magicians in film.
 Nevertheless I’m still impressed when I receive occasional emails from some person (usually in a faraway country) who found me online to request that I ‘do magic on someone.’
 I explain point blank to these people that what I do is a deception of their senses intended for entertainment yet they choose not to believe me.
 Their desire for real magic short-circuits sound logic.
 One of the most likely areas of magic for the question of ethics to arise is mentalism.
 A magician can quite easily persuade someone s/he has gotten into someone’s head.
 So there are certainly ethical lines that should not be crossed in regard to this.

 ON THE MESSAGE BEHIND IT ALL

 Sonny: Generally speaking, what, if anything, would you most like your audience to go away with at the end of your act?

-Totally different still, the intention built into my theatrical Séance magic show is to give the audience an awareness of how easily we deceive ourselves.
-Some magicians just set out to ‘fool’ the audience in some suicidal battle of wits but for me it’s much more interesting if other intentions are at play instead.
+Totally different still, my intention in my theatrical Seance magic show is to give the audience an awareness of how easily we deceive ourselves.
+Some magicians just set out to ‘fool’ the audience in some suicidal battle of wits but for me it’s much more interesting if other intentions are at play instead. – CH